 Kratom also comes in capsule, extract, and resin form.

 Therefore, marijuana is taken by smoking or vaping it, or through edibles or extracts.
-On the other hand, vaping and smoking kratom is not a good idea.
+On the other hand, vaping and smoking kratom or smoking kratom together with marijuana is not a good idea.

 Both herbs come in topicals, yet, THC topicals are a lot more common.
 You may come across kratom soap, bath bombs, and balms.
 In the meantime, there are THC balms, bath salts, lotions, oils, shampoos, and other products.